REE Automotive (REE) to Release Earnings on Saturday

-REE Automotive (NASDAQ:REE – Get Free Report) is scheduled to be releasing its earnings data on Saturday, March 16th.
+REE Automotive (NASDAQ:REE – Get Free Report) will post its quarterly earnings results on Saturday, March 16th.

 REE Automotive Ltd. operates as an automotive technology company in Israel, the United Kingdom, the United States, Germany, and internationally.
 The company offers REEcorner integrates vehicle components comprising as steering, braking, suspension, powertrain, and control into single compact module between the chassis and the wheel, which is controlled by its electronic unit functions, which includes drive-by-wire, steer-by-wire, break-by-wire, DaaS, smart corners, and design for serviceability; and REEplatform, a modular electric vehicle platform.